The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Conclusion

 We have introduced and analyzed a new two-parameter fractional time operator ${}^{W}D_{t}^{\alpha,\beta}$ with Volterra structure, designed to preserve the Caputo-type short-time behavior while allowing a controlled modification of the long-time memory through the parameter $\beta$.
 The operator is defined via an explicit Laplace symbol and admits a concrete realization as a causal convolution with Prabhakar-type kernels.

 A central contribution of this work is the clarification of the structural position of the $W$-operator with respect to the classical Bernstein/subordination framework.
+We have shown that the natural factorization of the symbol fails to generate a Bernstein structure through the canonical product mechanism for $\beta>0$.
+However, this failure of the mechanism does not imply failure of the Bernstein property itself.
+By analyzing $\Phi'_{\alpha,\beta}$ directly, we proved the sharp threshold

+For $\beta>1$, the symbol is not Bernstein, as follows from the low-frequency asymptotic convexity obstruction.
+Thus, the natural evolution range $0\le\beta\le1$ is simultaneously the Bernstein range, the positive-kernel range, and the robust well-posedness range considered in this paper.

-We have shown that the natural factorization of the symbol fails to generate a Bernstein structure for $\beta>0$, and that the symbol itself is not a Bernstein function for $\beta>1$.
-Despite this non-Bernstein character, the $W$-operator retains a robust analytical structure: it admits an explicit inverse Volterra operator, satisfies a fractional fundamental theorem of calculus, and fits naturally into a resolvent-based approach to abstract evolution equations.
+Independently of the Bernstein classification, the $W$-operator retains a robust analytical structure: it admits an explicit inverse Volterra operator, satisfies a fractional fundamental theorem of calculus, and fits naturally into a resolvent-based approach to abstract evolution equations.
 At the purely symbolic/Volterra level (Laplace reciprocity and convolution), the kernel representations and the left-inverse construction remain meaningful for all $\beta\ge0$.

-We established well-posedness of abstract $W$-fractional Cauchy problems with sectorial generators (for $0\le\beta\le1$), based on Laplace-domain resolvent estimates and contour inversion, leading to the construction of a $W$-resolvent family and a mild solution formula.
+We established well-posedness of abstract $W$-fractional Cauchy problems with sectorial generators in the range $0\le\beta\le1$, based on Laplace-domain resolvent estimates and contour inversion, leading to the construction of a $W$-resolvent family and a mild solution formula.

 In addition, we proved temporal continuity on $(0,T]$ and local H\"older regularity away from $t=0$ under mild assumptions on the forcing term, and we discussed the expected fractional smoothing estimates for analytic generators.
 Finally, we recovered the classical limits $\alpha\to1$ and $\beta\to0$ on every interval $[t_0,T]$ with $t_0>0$.